 No, we will meet 7:10 - 8:15 on Monday through Thursday every week.
 We will not have required class on Friday so students have the opportunity for make-ups, extra help, club meetings, etc. at their middle schools.
-For those interested, however, there will be additional optional Latin enrichment on Fridays, including Certamen (Latin Academic Bowl) which is very popular and at which the students who take Mr. Farnsworth’s Latin class typically excel (all three levels of certamen teams won state championships this year and the novice level students have won 6 straight state championships).
+For those interested, however, there will be additional optional Latin enrichment on Fridays, including Certamen (Latin Academic Bowl) which is very popular and at which the students who take Mr. Farnsworth’s Latin class typically excel (all three levels of certamen teams won state championships this year and the Latin I novice level team, made up of 8th grade students, has won 7 straight state championships).

 Students who have taken advantage of this opportunity in the past report a feeling of accomplishment and the desire to further their language studies as part of a well-rounded high school experience.
 If you have any questions, please feel free to contact Alan Farnsworth at Alan.Farnsworth@CobbK12.org about Latin or Rachel Cook at Xiaoman.Cook@cobbk12.org about Chinese.